Toutouwai/CustomInputfieldDependencies/README.md

 ## Example

 Take an example: I want site editors to type some summary text and select a representative image for pages using the basic_page template.
 The summary text/image will be used to create feature boxes on parent pages that link to the children.
-So I don't need editors to fill out these fields on top-level pages directly below the Home page, but only for pages at level 2 or deeper.
+I don't need editors to fill out these fields on top-level pages directly below the Home page, but only for pages at level 2 or deeper.
 So I create a Hanna tag "_parents_count":

 `<?php
 echo $page->parents->count();`